 A love of humanity and the planet, requires leaders to step up and, with unrelenting commitment, create a world that is compassionate, just, and regenerative for all.
 Those leaders that answer this call, are distinguished by their honourable character, courage & wisdom, and service to the common good.
 We call this “Noble Leadership.”

 ~ Dr Dimity Podger, Director Barasa Consulting Group & Lead Facilitator

-Join our world-class facilitators who are experts in leadership development, systems change, regenerative and purpose-driven business.
+Join our world-class facilitators who are experts in leadership development, systems change, regenerative and purpose-driven leadership.
 We bring you our collective experience in accompanying socially driven leaders like you to develop the skills and confidence in the new era.